aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/earthquakes/mi-sheberakh-for-natural-disasters-by-isaac-gantwerk-mayer.html.md

 <td width="53%"><div class="english">
-Please, Master of Peace, as You come to us, come to us in a form of peace and tranquility and calm and trust, just as You appeared in the eyes of Elijah Your prophet, as it is written (I Kings 19:11-12):
+Please, Master of Peace, as You come to us, come to us in a form of peace and tranquility and calm and trust, just as You appeared in the eyes of Elijah Your prophet, as it is written <span class="citation">(I Kings 19:11-12)</span>:
 "And behold, Adonai was passing over, and a great and strong wind, breaking mountains and shattering crags before Adonai, and Adonai was not in the wind.